BabaYara/cleandata/README.md

 - 'tidydataset.csv': Contains the clean data.

-- 'Project.R': An R script that cleans up the datasets in data.zip
+- 'run_analysis.R': An R script that cleans up the datasets in data.zip

 - 'data.zip': Data from the original data downloaded by the script